zhuchangyi/Gemini2tg/README.en.md

 Gemini2TG is a project that deploys Google Gemini's API to a Telegram bot, giving you your own AI bot.
 1. This script integrates Google Gemini Pro and Google Gemini Pro Vision, eliminating the need for manual switching.
-2. When entering text, it uses Google Gemini Pro, and for image plus text input, it uses Gemini Pro Vision.
+2. When entering text, it uses Google Gemini Pro, and for image with text, it uses Gemini Pro Vision.
 3. Additionally, Google Gemini Pro supports contextual understanding.

 ## Obtaining Google API Key